fbpx

 Private secondary schools in Portugal

-International schools
+Portugal International schools

-If a parent prefers that their child studies in their native language or the curriculum of a specific country, they can choose from British, American, French, or German schools.
-Fortunately, compared to other European nations, Portugal’s international school tuition is relatively inexpensive, starting at about €5,000 per year in some cases, although each school will set their own fees.
+If a parent prefers that their child studies in their native language or the curriculum of a specific country, they can choose from British international schools, American international schools, French international schools, or German schools, with some schools offering the International Baccalaureate Diploma.
+In 2024, Portugal’s international school tuition starts at about €9,207 per year in some cases, although each school will set its own fees.

-Religious schools
+Religious schools in Portugal

 There are a lot of Catholic secondary schools in Portugal where pupils learn some religious courses in addition to the core curriculum.
 Religious schools are popular with parents because they offer more extracurricular activities and often perform better in annual tests (in Portuguese).

-Some schools offer to teach in English as well, and International Baccalaureate (IB) diplomas are an option for graduates in some schools.
+Some schools offer to teach in English as well and International Baccalaureate (IB) diplomas are an option for graduates in some schools.
 The annual cost of tuition is usually between €2,500 and €10,000.

-Boarding schools
+Boarding schools in Portugal

-Private and international schools: admission requirements
+Private and international schools: Admission requirements

 Private and international schools in Portugal can sometimes have strict admission processes.
 It’s worth checking with the school that you are interested in about their procedure, but most will have the documents for admission on their website.